 - If the frog is still alive, make sure the container is escape-proof and has a few small air holes and a small amount of water.
 Ring the Frogwatch Helpline on 0419 249 728 for an opinion on whether the frog is sick or whether it is likely to survive transportation.
 If the frog is dead, put the container into a plastic bag and into your freezer as soon as possible.

-- Consult the Frog Hygiene Protocol (PDF- 1.6MB) for instructions on how to send frozen or live frogs by courier to a laboratory and how to be reimbursed for your expenses.
+- Consult the Hygiene guidelines for instructions on how to send frozen or live frogs by courier to a laboratory and how to be reimbursed for your expenses.